 Many of our volunteers are parents themselves who are sending their children to CISV programmes in other countries – or may have done so in the past.
 They share our commitment to, and your concern for, the welfare of your child.

-CISV International has comprehensive Child Protection Policy and Procedures, which are reviewed and updated regularly.
+CISV International has comprehensive Safeguarding Policy, which are reviewed and updated regularly.
 Our National Associations additionally have their own child protection procedures, which are in line with their national legislation and requirements.

 Our child protection and risk management procedures ensure that: